 Here are five easy ways to make your significant other even more significant.

 1) The ten minute catch up

 Spending just ten minutes a day talking to your partner can make you feel more connected and involved in each other’s lives.
 But in between cooking dinner, fitting in exercise and catching up with friends, it can be hard to find these precious minutes.
 Try changing your nightly routine to allow time.
 For example, instead of switching on the TV straight after dinner, spend ten minutes talking together.
-Likewise, rather than having dinner on the table at 6pm on the dot, make it ten minutes later and enjoy a glass of wine, or a cold drink together before you sit down to eat.
+Likewise, rather than having dinner on the dot, make it ten minutes later and enjoy a glass of wine, or a cold drink together before you sit down to eat.

 2) Date night